What Does (Did) it Mean to be an American?

 - Americans are loyal to family, friends, partners, and allies.

 - Americans take no satisfaction in bankruptcy at the expense of employees, suppliers, lenders, and investors.

 - Americans believe in democracy, free and fair elections, active civil participation, and majority rules.

 - Americans respect the rule of law applied equally and fairly to all citizens.

 - Americans allow and expect each other to keep leaders and government honest and accountable.

 - Americans respect all religions, but we separate church from state.

 - Americans embrace all refugees and immigrants, as we are descended from them.

 - Americans don’t discriminate against each other based on age, race, sex/gender, or religion.

-- Americans don’t unilaterally invade other countries, but we do defend our democratic shores and we help our allies when they call us for help.
+- Americans don’t unilaterally invade other countries (with the disastrous exception of having invaded Iraq in 2003 based on false evidence); but we do defend our democratic shores and we help our allies when they call us for help.